stevenchen3/dots/memory-mapped-io/README.md

 ```

 We run the micro benchmark on a Mac equipped with SSD and observe that there're large number of page
-faults when copying data using `mmap` and do not see any performance gain compared to
+faults when copying data using `mmap(2)` and do not see any performance gain compared to
 copy using `fread(3)/fwrite(3)`, except that it simplifies application codes under certain scenarios.